 The following table sets forth the costs and expenses, other than underwriting discounts and commissions and the underwriters' non-accountable expense allowance, payable by us in connection with the sale of ordinary shares in this offering.
-The selling shareholders are not responsible for payment of any costs and expenses other than underwriting discounts and commissions.
+If the over-allotment option is exercised, the selling shareholders will reimburse IncrediMail for their pro rata portion of the selling expenses in accordance with certain state securities law requirements in addition to paying their applicable underwriting discounts and commissions.
 All amounts are estimates except the SEC registration fee and the NASD fee.

 Amount to Be Paid

 SEC registration fee \$ 2,708

 NASD filing fees 2,800

 Nasdaq Capital Market listing fee 35,000

 Blue sky fees and expenses 30,000

-Israel stamp duty 175,000

 Printing and engraving expenses 150,000

-Legal fees and expenses (excluding blue sky fees) 450,000
+Legal fees and expenses 550,000

 Accounting fees and expenses 295,000

 Transfer agent and registrar fees 7,500

-Miscellaneous 33,000
+Miscellaneous 133,000

 Total \$ 1,206,008